 5.3.1.
 Position of Polaris/SigmaOct

-This function displays the position of the Pole Star for Quick Polar Alignment using the iOptron[®] AccuAlign[TM] polar scope.
+This function displays the position of the Pole Star in an iOptron[®] AccuAlign[TM] polar scope.
 In the Northern Hemisphere the position of Polaris is displayed, while in the Southern Hemisphere the position of Sigma Octantis is shown.